aubreymcleod/.v20_format/README.md

 Ideally, new standards will not alter`.v20` too radically and ephasize maintaining backwards compatability, however all standards will include a version number in their header to help prevent undesired breaking.

+### The v20_loader script
+The `v20_loader` script takes a `.v20` as an argument, and will attempt to parse the file and inject it into Vice using Vice's handy CLI.
+You can find the script in the `vice_wrappers` directory.

+Currently only a Bash (Linux/Mac OS) script exists, (I don't have a Windows programming environment so I couldn't make a native `.bat` script).
+If you want to contribute one, you are more than welcome to :)

+*NOTE: YOU MUST UPDATE THE SCRIPT TO POINT TO YOUR VICE INSTALLATION*

 ### The makev20 utility:
 The `makev20` is a utility for converting existing ROMs (`.bin`, `.prg`, `.crt`, `.20`, `.40`, `.60`, `.a0`, `.b0`, etc) into the .v20 format.
 The tool takes (multiple) existing ROMs as inputs and outputs new single `.v20` file derived from its inputs.
 Many binaries are encoded with a `2 byte` addressing information embedded into them; if this is present `makev20` will attempt to assign these binaries to their listed addresses.
 Unfortunately, for ROMs that lack this informaton, you will need to tell `makev20` where these binaries are meant to live.